haensl/bytes/README.md

 #### Retrieves the amount of disk space consumed by files within a directory listing

-**bytes** is a simple command line tool to retrieve the size total of files within a directory.
+**bytes** is a shell utility to retrieve the disk space consumed by files within a directory.

 ### Installation